Tutorial: Deploy Tempo HA on top of COS Lite

 Prerequisites

 This tutorial assumes you already have a Juju model with COS Lite deployed on a Kubernetes cloud.
-To deploy one, follow COS-Lite tutorial first.
-If you just want to test out deploying Tempo, you can omit this part and Relating to COS-Lite, however your Tempo instance would need to be accessed using juju ssh.
-If you don’t know how to do it, you likely will benefit more from going through COS-Lite tutorial first.
+To deploy one, follow the COS Lite tutorial first.
+If you just want to test out deploying Tempo, you can omit this part, however your Tempo instance would need to be accessed using juju ssh.
+If you don’t know how to do it, you likely will benefit more from going through the COS Lite tutorial first.

 Tempo charm uses an S3-compatible object storage as its storage backend.
 In most production deployments, it either means deploying Ceph or connecting to an S3 backend via the s3-integrator charm.
-For testing and development, we recommend using the minio charm.
-To deploy and configure Minio to provide an S3 bucket to Tempo, you will need to follow this guide.
+For testing and local development, you can use the minio charm.

 In the following steps we will assume that you have, in a model called cos: